 - Shredded Chicken: You can use any leftover chicken you have on hand.
 I love using storebought or homemade Rotisserie Chicken or Instant Pot Shredded Chicken Breast.

-- Cream Cheese: Use neufetchel or full fat cream cheese for the filling.
+- Cream Cheese: Use low-fat or full-fat cream cheese for the filling, but do not use fat-free, as the flavor is not the same.
 And be sure to let it soften to room temperature so it is much easier to mix into the chicken.
-The spicy kick from the enchilada sauce is calmed down by the cream cheese added to the filling.

-- Enchilada Sauce: I use my homemade enchilada sauce as it is free from MSG and preservatives and I like the taste better.
-However, you can canned sauce if desired.
+- Enchilada Sauce: I use my homemade enchilada sauce as it is free from MSG and preservatives and pretty simple to make.
+However, feel free to use your favorite store-brand red enchilada sauce.

-- Cheese: Cheese is a must to finish off these enchiladas.
-Use shredded cheddar, Monterrey Jack, Colby or a combination of cheeses.
+- Cheese: Use shredded cheddar, Monterey Jack, Colby, or a combination of cheeses.

 How to Make Chicken Enchiladas